SAP/project-piper-action/README.md

 # ⚠️ Deprecation Notice:

 This repository, `projec-piper-action`, is no longer maintained and will be archived.
-The project has moved to a new location within the SAP organization.
-Please use the updated GitHub Action reference:
+The project has been moved to SAP’s internal GitHub instance and will become read-only on `github.com` instance.
+For future updates and maintenance, please refer to (works only in internal GitHub instance):

 `uses: piper/piper-action@main`
-For the latest updates and support, refer to the new repository.

 ## Piper GitHub Action